 Analysis of 2005 Data

-- BRIEF – Highlights key findings and opportunities to improve care quality and cost-effectiveness.
+- REPORT AND BRIEF – Provides complete study findings and methodology, as well as key findings and opportunities to improve care quality and cost-effectiveness.

-- CHARTBOOK – Includes key data graphics, which can be used in presentations and other materials.
+- CHART BOOK – Includes key data graphics, which can be used in presentations.

 - INFOGRAPHIC – Highlights key findings and policy implications.